wildfly/quickstart/messaging-clustering-singleton/README.md

 If you now try to access the servlet urls, you will see that the new provider is receiving all new messages.

-_Note:_ You will see the following warnings in the remaining server log.
+_Note:_ You will see the following warnings in the log of the server that is _not_ the singleton provider.
 These messages show that the other node went down unexpectedly, which is exactly the scenario we are reproducing in this quickstart.
 For that reason, those warnings can be ignored.

         WARN  [org.apache.activemq.artemis.core.client] (Thread-2 (ActiveMQ-client-global-threads)) AMQ212037: Connection failure has been detected: AMQ119015: The connection was disconnected because of server shutdown [code=DISCONNECTED]
         WARN  [org.apache.activemq.artemis.core.server] (Thread-2 (ActiveMQ-client-global-threads)) AMQ222095: Connection failed with failedOver=false